Short Inca Trail: 2 Day Hike to Machu Picchu

 Descend to Machu Picchu: From the Sun Gate, you'll then descend into Machu Picchu itself.
 You'll experience and see the best views to Machu Picchu, the guide will give you a full introduction about the history and significance of this ancient Inca citadel.

-Overnight in Aguas Calientes: After your enjoy the best views of Machu Picchu, you'll take a bus down to Aguas Calientes, the town situated at the base of Machu Picchu where you'll check into your overnight accommodations. then we will have dinner in one of the nice restaurnt in town.
+Overnight in Aguas Calientes: After your enjoy the best views of Machu Picchu, you'll take a bus down to Aguas Calientes, the town situated at the base of Machu Picchu where you'll check into your overnight accommodations. then we will have dinner in one of the nice restaurant in town.

-✔️Acomodation: Tierra Viva Machu Picchu *** or similar
+- Accommodation: Tierra Viva Machu Picchu or a comparable 3-star hotel

 Day 2: Machu Picchu and back to Cusco